 Apply for a licence Apply for a licence

-General Licence INT/2023/3744968
+General Licence INT/2024/5334756

 This new general licence allows law firms to get paid for specific activities to a person designated under either the Russian or Belarus regime, including funds needed to meet basic needs of the individuals and entities and payment of fees for any legal representation that they might seek.
-The general licence expires on 28 April 2024.
+The general licence expires on 28 April 2025.

-Details of the background to the licence and how firms must operate under it are set out in the OFSI guidance on the Legal Fees General Licence.
+Details of the background to the licence and how firms must operate under it, are set out in the OFSI guidance on the Legal Fees General Licence.

-Those who use the licence must report to OFSI when the use of the General Licence has ended or under expiry of the licence on 28 April 2024.
+Those who use the licence must report to OFSI when the use of the General Licence has ended or under expiry of the licence on 28 April 2025.
 Firms still have the obligation to report that they have come across a designated person.

 If a law firm breaches the licence, then they are subject to criminal or monetary penalties.